ChapelR/harlowe-macro-api/docs/installation-guide.md

 # Installation Guide

-This is a guide for installing the custom macro API.
-The custom macro API itself does **not** include any custom macros, it is instead a resource to allow for the creation of custom macros.
+This is a guide for installing the custom macro framework.
+The custom macro framework itself does **not** include any custom macros, it is instead a resource to allow for the creation of custom macros.
 If you want to create your own custom macros, refer to the [documentation](README.md).

 ## Step 1: Get the Code